evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

 ```

 Tags can be referenced in variant definitions to quickly include groups
 of tasks.
-If the selectors do not match any tasks it will produce a warning.
-If that is true
+If no tasks are selected in the build variant, it will generate
-for all task selectors in a build variant and the build variant selects no tasks, it will
+an error.
+If no tasks are selected by an individual line, it will
-be considered invalid and error.
+generate a warning.

 ``` yaml
 buildvariants: